Back to School Brilliance: Summer Break to Classroom Tips for Educators

 Conflicts can be addressed more effectively in a classroom where positive relationships exist.
 When students trust and respect their teacher, they are more likely to accept guidance in resolving conflicts and learning to communicate their feelings constructively.
 This promotes a healthy and harmonious classroom dynamic.

-Back to School Tip #5 Use Technology Wisely
+Back to School Tip #5 Integrate Technology and AI wisely

 Incorporate technology in the classroom wisely